OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/doxygen.md

 # Development Environment / Doxygen

 Doxygen is a software tool for generating documentation from code comments.
-This eliminates the need to create code documentation outside of code.
+This minimizes the need to create code documentation outside of code.
-Doxygen also creates diagrams that illustrates how code modules call each other.
+Doxygen also creates diagrams that illustrate how code modules call each other.
 See the following resources:

 * [Doxygen website](http://www.stack.nl/~dimitri/doxygen/)